Quadrisheriff/Quadrisheriff.github.io/docs/Static site generators/MkDocs/Getting-started.md

 ###**Introduction**

 MkDocs is an open-source static site generator geared to creating technical documentation websites.
-In this guide, you will create a documentation website with MkDocs, and deploy the website to GitHub for hosting with GitHub pages.
+In this guide, you will learn how to build a documentation website with MkDocs.

 ###**Prerequisites**

 This guide assumes that you have:

-  * Python installed locally - visit [this link](https://realpython.com/installing-python/) for instructions on how to install python on mac and windows.
+  * Python installed locally - visit [realpython.com](https://realpython.com/installing-python/) for instructions on how to install python on your local machine.

-  * PIP installed locally - visit [this link](https://realpython.com/what-is-pip/) for instructions on how to install PIP on mac and windows.
+  * `pip` installed locally - visit [realpyhton.com](https://realpython.com/what-is-pip/) for instructions on how to install `pip` on your local machine.

-  * Git installed locally and GitHub account - visit [this link](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners) for instructions on how to setup Git and GitHub.

 ---

-###**Installing MkDocs with pip**
+###**Installing MkDocs with `pip`**

-MkDocs can be installed with pip using the `pip install` command.
+MkDocs can be installed with `pip` using the `pip install` command.

 ```Bash
 pip install mkdocs